Frequently Asked Questions

 All students entering USF with fewer than 60 semester hours of credit are required to earn at least nine semester hours of credit prior to graduation by enrolling in courses for one or more summer sessions.

 Students receiving certain scholarships (USF Tradition of Excellence Awards, Green & Gold Awards, etc.) and/or transferring credit hours from AP exams/IB enrollment may be exempt from this requirement.
 It is imperative that all students check with their academic advisor as to the applicability of the summer enrollment requirement.

 Remember: Enrolling in the summer is a great way to get ahead, lessen your academic load in the fall and spring, retake a course, or take a prerequisite or preprofessional course.

 Do I need to follow the immunization policy?

 Prior to registration for classes that meet on campus, all students younger than 40 must submit acceptable proof of immunity to rubella to Student Health Services.
 Students born after December 31, 1956, must also submit proof of immunity to measles.
-Visit Student Health Services to read through USF's Immunization Policy is available here.
+Visit Student Health Services to read through USF's Immunization Information.

 Can I receive financial aid?

 Financial Aid is available for eligible students.
 You must be enrolled for six undergraduate credit hours or five graduate credit hours to receive aid for Summer term.
 Non-degree students are not eligible for financial aid.
-You can fill out the summer financial aid applied will be posted at the beginning of the spring semester.
+The summer financial aid applied will be posted at the beginning of the spring semester.